KrishnaManeeshaDendukuri/ift6758/README.md

 * **ift6758-blog-template-main/_includes/**: Contains the plotly visualization generated as an HTML file

 This blog post is currently served locally, So, the instructions for the same are included [here](https://github.com/etiennedemers/ift6758/tree/master/ift6758-blog-template-main#readme).

+### References

+All the links to the articles or posts referred in order to answer a questions have been added in-line with the content and the python notebooks.